Sep 28, 2017

 The microfluidics devices move liquid samples through very small channels – a few hundred microns or less in diameter – to pass it through sensors.
 To develop a new device, students start by turning their ideas into a 3D design using Sketchup software.

 A rough version is printed to check it prints well and all the parts fit together, then more details are added step by step, with the designer printing and testing one property at a time until they are sure the device is ready.

 And when the design is finished, simply print as many as you need!

 If you want to see one of their devices, you can download the design and even try printing it yourself.

 Matthew and his team published their research in a paper, “Fabrication and optimisation of a fused filament 3D-printed microfluidic platform”.

 When they first presented the findings at a conference, they say the response from many fellow researchers was along the lines of “You can’t do that, what are you talking about?”.
 But since they showed off the results and shared their models they’ve had other groups get in touch to say they’re also working on using 3D printing in microfluidics.

 As well as using their Ultimaker 2+ to create microfluidics devices, it has become a vital lab tool for all sorts of other uses.
 This could be printing laser mounts, visualization aids or giving an opportunity to help other departments with their projects.

 “This was very unexpected,” says Matthew.
 “It didn’t occur to us we could use it so flexibly.
 It’s a great tool for scientists.
 We now run a one-day course on 3d printing for researchers in London where we tell them about these benefits.”

 Are you using your Ultimaker printing for scientific research?
 Or got an experiment you’re thinking of trying out with 3D printing?
-We’d love to hear from you in the comments or in the community.
+Join our online community, we’d love to hear from you.